 DDCF's activities are guided by the will of Doris Duke, who endowed the foundation with financial assets that totaled approximately $1.72 billion as of December 31, 2016.
 The foundation regularly evaluates and modifies its allocation of resources from the endowment to support the programs and properties and to respond to fluctuations in portfolio returns.

 The foundation awarded its first grants in 1997.
 As of December 31, 2016, the foundation has approved grants totaling approximately $1.5 billion.

 - The Arts Program supports performing artists with the creation and public performance of their work.

 - The Environment Program supports efforts that enable communities to protect and manage wildlife habitat and create efficient built environments.

-- The Medical Research Program seeks to contribute to the prevention and cure of disease by supporting clinical research.
+- The Medical Research Program seeks to contribute to the prevention, diagnosis and treatment of disease by strengthening and supporting clinical research.

 - The Child Well-Being Program seeks to promote children’s healthy development and protect them from abuse and neglect.

 In the fall of 2007, DDCF also launched the African Health Initiative, with the goal of strengthening health systems in sub-Saharan Africa.

 The Building Bridges Program, which seeks to advance relationships, increase understanding and reduce bias between Muslim and non-Muslim communities, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.

 In her will, Doris Duke expressed her wishes that three of her former properties be opened for public visitation and used for educational programs.
 Each of the following receive funding from and oversight by the Doris Duke Charitable Foundation.